 By John S. Szalasny

-John S. Szalasny, of Williamsville, is a member of the Niagara Sierra Club Climate and Clean Energy Group.
+John S. Szalasny is on the executive board of the Sierra Club Niagara Group.